stephkri/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This repository is the starter code for the project; I have forked and cloned this repository, then built upon it to learn more about HTML, CSS, JS, jQuery and AJAX on the front end, and Node, Express and MongoDB on the back end.

 ## Getting Started